cgcmart/open/README.md

 <img src="open_logo_300.png" width="240">

-**Open** is a whole new approach to the e-commerce solution built with Ruby on Rails.
+**Open** is the newest approach to the e-commerce solution built with Ruby on Rails.
 It is a fork of [Spree](https://spreecommerce.org).

 Open consists of several gems.
 When you require the `open` gem in your `Gemfile`, Bundler will install all of the gems maintained in this repository: